camunda/camunda-docs/docs/components/modeler/about.md

 ---
-id: what-is-camunda-modeler
+id: about-modeler
-title: What is Camunda Modeler?
+title: About Modeler
 ---

 Any executable process needs a **BPMN diagram** designed and configured beforehand.